China Visa and Entry Guide (2026): Visa, Visa‑Free, and Transit‑Without‑Visa

 • Hotel address/itinerary and onward/return ticket are commonly checked at boarding/arrival.

-72/144/240‑hour Transit Without Visa (TWOV)
+Transit Without Visa in China: 72/144/240-Hour Options

 If you’re transiting China on your way to a third country/region (A → China → B; not A → China → A), you may qualify for visa‑free transit in designated cities for 72, 144, or up to 240 hours.